quixio/quix-streams/docs/api-reference/csharp/StreamTimeseriesConsumer.OnRawReceived.md

 ## StreamTimeseriesConsumer.OnRawReceived Event

 Event raised when data is received (without buffering) in raw transport format
-This event does not use Buffers and data will be raised as they arrive without any processing.
+This event does not use Buffers, and data will be raised as they arrive without any processing.

 ```csharp
 public event EventHandler<TimeseriesDataRawReadEventArgs> OnRawReceived;